Basis-Theory/docs/source/includes/elements/_elements_services.md

 });
 ```

 Allows secure submission and tokenization of string data.
 Returns a `Promise` that resolves to the created token.
+The
+`Promise` will reject with an [error](#elements-services-errors) if the response status is not in the 2xx range.

 Internally, `BasisTheory.elements.tokens.create` calls [Create Token API](/api-reference#tokens-create-token).